Massachusetts Bay Transportation Authority (MBTA) Access Information

 Senior and Transportation Access Pass Program(TAP): Reduced are passes for elgible persons with disabilities and senior citizens.
 Call (617) 222-5926 or (617) 222-5854 (TTY). http://mbta.com/fares_and_passes/reduced_fare_programs/?id=24359

 The RIDE: The RIDE is MBTA's paratransit program which provides transportation to people who cannot use general public transportation because of a physical, cognitive or mental disability.
 Lift equipped vans are used to serve persons with disabilities including those who use wheelchairs.
 The RIDE now operates in 62 cities and towns.
-One way trip is $2.
-If traveling with pca, the pca is not charged.
-Guest fare is $2.
+One way trip is $3.
+If traveling with pca, the pca is not charged, but you must tell them you will be traveling with a pca when you make your reservation.
+Guest fare is $3.
 In order to use the RIDE you must complete an application and become elgible.
 Allow twenty one days to process application upon receipt.
 Call 617-222-5123 or (800) 533-6282; TTY 617-222-5415 for information on towns and to receive an application.

 Reduced Fares for Customers with Disabilities